avarady/MC-Plugin---Batman/README.md

 Keep track of each player's "Batman status" | Done!
 Add "Batman buffs" | Done!
 Snowballs deal damage | Done!
-Fishing rods become grappling hooks | Done, mostly.
+Fishing rods become grappling hooks | Functional.
 Does a weird thing with the fishing rod, like when ClearLag takes the hook - you have to click to reset and then click again to use it again.
 Looking into fixing this.
+It does work though, as is.
 Bats spawn as your allies | Not started
-Punches do extra damage and have a chance to stun | Done, mostly.
+Punches do extra damage and have a chance to stun | Partially done.
 Stun is super slowness, so players can still look around and interact.
 Possibly will change this later.
 Swords are weaker | Not started
 Armor is unbreakable | Done!
 Armor glows with the enchantment, so will look into removing this for aesthetic purposes.